Old-Fashioned Creamy Chocolate Fudge Recipe

 • Milk chocolate chips

-• White chocolate chips
+• White chocolate chips for white chocolate fudge

 • Dark chocolate chips

-How Do You Keep Fudge From Crumbling?
+How Do You Keep Fudge From Crumbling Or Being Too Gritty?

 What Chocolate Is Best For Fudge?

 It depends on the type of fudge you are making.
-Semi-sweet chocolate is the most widely used because it is less sweet than other chocolates.
-You are adding sugar and marshmallow to this recipe, so using semi-sweet chips will make it a little less sweet.
+Semi-sweet chocolate is the most widely used for traditional chocolate fudge because it is less sweet than other chocolates.
+You are adding sugar and marshmallow to this recipe, so using semi-sweet chips will keep away the sweetness overload.
+I use semi-sweet chocolate chips because they come out delicious every time, and they are easy to store and use.

 Are you looking for the perfect chocolate fudge recipe?
 Look no further.
 This is one of the easiest and most delicious chocolate fudge recipes out there.
 Click on the pic and grab the recipe today.